Johor Bahru: British administration

 Segget River at the junction of Wong Ah Fook Street and Ungku Puan Street in Johor Bahru, c.
 1920.

 In the first phase of Abu Bakar's administration, the British only recognised him as a maharaja rather than a sultan.
 In 1855, the British Colonial Office began to recognise his status as a Sultan after he met Queen Victoria.
 He managed to regain Kesang territory for Johor after a civil war with the aid of British forces and he boosted the town's infrastructure and agricultural economy.
 Infrastructure such as the State Mosque and Royal Palace was built with the aid of Wong Ah Fook, who had become a close patron for the Sultan since his migration during the Temenggong reign.
 As the Johor-British relationship improved, Abu Bakar also set up his administration under a British style and implemented a constitution known as Undang-undang Tubuh Negeri Johor (Johor State Constitution).
 Although the British had long been advisers for the Sultanate of Johor, the Sultanate never came under direct colonial rule of the British.
 The direct colonial rule only came into effect when the status of the adviser was elevated to a status similar to that of a Resident in the Federated Malay States (FMS) during the reign of Sultan Ibrahim in 1914.

+Johor–Singapore Causeway viewed from Woodlands in Singapore.

-In Johor Bahru, the Malay Peninsula railway extension was finished in 1909, and in 1923 the Johor–Singapore Causeway was completed.
+In Johor Bahru, the Malay Peninsula railway extension was finished in 1909.
+In 1923 the Johor–Singapore Causeway was completed.
 Johor Bahru developed at a modest rate between the First and Second World Wars.
 The secretariat building—Sultan Ibrahim Building—was completed in 1940 as the British colonial government attempted to streamline the state's administration.